lululoid/meZram/README.md

   - adjusting SWAP size on your own.
 Up to the size of your RAM.
 Although i don't recommmend it for general user because it's more likely has no performance benefits.
 The default 50% is enough.

 ## TODO
-- Fix killer bug.
-After a while device will enter a state where it couldn't clear memory until it reached its maximal capacity, as you could expect this resulting in system killing apps leaving only 2 user apps left open.
-I think the problem is on psi_monitor which is written in C++ 🥲.
 - Add AI? lol 😹.
 Seriously its's never better.
 While demands changing based on user, the tweaks itself become less efficient.
 Add AI that could adapt to user seems to be interesting idea.
-But I still have so much to learn, anxiety and depression is the biggest obstacle of mine.
+But I still have so much to learn.

 ## DEBUG
-- Tested on Redmi 10C RiceDroid 10.2
+- Tested on Redmi 10C MIUI 13
 - Realme 5 Android 10